 Name Pronunciations and Preferred Names Available in Blackboard Courses

-By Celena Kusch We know how important it is for us to be the ones who determine how we would like to be recognized and addressed by name, and we are happy to announce that name pronunciation features are now available in Blackboard.
-Pronunciations and preferred names help us to acknowledge and demonstrate respect for … Continue reading Name Pronunciations and Preferred Names Available in Blackboard Courses
+By Celena Kusch We know how important it is for us to be the ones who determine how we would like to be recognized and addressed by name.
+We invite you to use the name pronunciation features in Blackboard to share your preferences with your instructors and classmates.
+Pronunciations and preferred names help us to … Continue reading Name Pronunciations and Preferred Names Available in Blackboard Courses

 Relationship Matters: Casual Conversation as Pedagogy